ssmiller25/r15cookieblog/content/about.md

 ## Professional Experience

-### Plex Systems - Sr. Systems Engineer (Dec 2019 - Present)
+### Plex Systems - Sr. Software Engineer (Dec 2019 - Present)

-Responsible for production infrastructure and site reliability engineering for Plex's SaaS offering.
+Responsible for development and operation of production infrastructure and site reliability engineering for Plex's SaaS offering.

+- Part of a team developing a containerized platform for Plex, leveraging Kubernetes (Rancher) on both vSphere and Azure.
+The platform is managed in a GitOps methodology leveraging FluxCD as well as Atlantis to manage Terraform.
+- Served as an internal advocate for the Kubernetes container platform, including documenting walkthroughs and technical documentation, presenting on the platform, and providing one on one assistance.
 - Maintenance on on-prem and cloud kubernetes infrastructure, including kubeadm based, Azure Kubernetes Service (AKS) and Rancher (RKE) based clusters
-- Assisting in debugging GitOps based workflows centered around Kustomize and FluxCD
-- Maintenance and development of infrastructure as code (IaC) components for both Azure and on-prem environments leveraging Terraform
 - Primary SRE lead in projects deploying VerneMQ and Grafana in a containerize platform
 - Cost savings by adjustment of metrics being sent to third party monitoring integrations